 Hugs, encouragement and more questions reveal that several children laughed while pointing at her in line.
 She couldn’t figure out why they would laugh at her.
 The experience left her feeling confused and sad.

 Her feelings were hurt.
 My heart hurt.

-We discussed what to do if it happened again – ask them why they are laughing, and if needed, tell them she doesn’t like what they are doing and to please stop.
+We discussed what to do if it happened again.
+She could ask them why they are laughing, and if needed, tell them she doesn’t like what they are doing.
+It’s ok to ask them to please stop.
 Then if needed, find an adult to help.

 She calmed down and didn’t bring it up again until dinner.
 This time she told the story differently.
 She decided someone else must have been funny.
 We may never know for sure, but for now, she’s not hanging onto it.

 The thing is, this is not the first time she’s been upset after school.
 Several other afternoons she sadly told me no one would let her play with them.
 Further questioning revealed that in those instances she did play with one or two other kids, but not in the group.